 Where will there be security checkpoints?

 Furthermore, in order to access the parade route, you must go through security.
 There are many security checkpoints that will remain open from 6:30am until that section is filled.
-They are located as follows:
+They are usually located as follows:

 - 2nd Street NW and C Street NW